MileHacker Logo

 Short Stays

-A 24-hour layover is highly impractical and not recommended.
+A 24-hour layover is highly impractical and rather than recommended.
 Domestic flights often face delays, and the airport transfers are basic.
-If forced to have a layover, stay within your secure accommodation for safety.
+If forced to have a layover, stay in your arrange accommodation for safety.

 Weekend Experience 2-3 Days